gat786/MSC-2-Assignments/advanced-os.md

 them.</li>
 </ol>
 <p>Answers.</p>
+<h2 id="write-a-short-note-on-history-of-operating-system.">Write a short note on History of Operating System.</h2>
 <p>Answer 1)</p>
 <p>There are a few generations of computers that have led to the modern day computing systems.
 I have tried to list them below in a comprehensive list describing what each generation did and what major changes it brought in the computing era.</p>
 <ol>